 Alexia Raynal is now a Learning Researcher at Center for Children and Technology at Education Development Center and attributes her success to what she learned in the MALS program.
 “I moved to New York City knowing exactly what I wanted to do for a living.
 The problem was I had no idea how to get there, and I worried about starting a Ph.D. program without knowing if it was the right fit for me.
 With its characteristic flexibility and interdisciplinary nature, The Graduate Center’s M.A. in Liberal Studies offered just what I needed.”

 Ashleigh Cassemere-Stanfield has joined the Ph.D. program in English Language and Literature at The University of Chicago.
 She graduated from MALS with a thesis entitled Sonifying Hamlet.

 Charles Rowe is now a fourth-year Ph.D. student in the GC’s English program.
 He began his master’s work in the MALS program as part of the Western Intellectual Traditions track while working a full-time job in the film industry.
 Now Rowe is a full-time Ph.D. student in the midst of writing his dissertation and teaching first-year writing courses at Hunter College and Baruch College.

-Eugenia Paulicelli, Professor of Italian, Comparative Literature, and Women’s Studies, founded and directs the MALS track in Fashion Studies and the Ph.D.
+Eugenia Paulicelli, Professor of Italian, Comparative Literature, and Women’s Studies, founded and directs the MALS concentration in Fashion Studies and the Ph.D.
 Concentration in Fashion Studies.
 Her course on the Fabric of Cultures explores the how local and global fashion functions as both human and aesthetic expressions as well as barometers of economic, social, and technological transformation.